Celebrating & Honoring People is our people skills chat topic this Sunday in honor of Labor Day weekend.

 These are just some questions to get us thinking.
 Actual questions will post live during the chat.

-So bring your personal perspective, your experience, a beverage, and join the community on Sunday June 29, 2014, 10am EDT in People Skills Chat on Twitter (hashtag: #peopleskills).
-Share your creative views and experience in our people skills chat on leadership and friendship.
+So bring your personal perspective, your experience, a beverage, and join the community on Sunday Aug.
+31, 2014, 10am EDT in People Skills Chat on Twitter (hashtag: #peopleskills).
+Let your voice ring out during this chat to show every human being they matter!

 I also invite you to continue this chat by joining the Google+ People Skills Community, The Facebook Group People Skills That Really Matter and the LinkedIn Group People Skills Succeed to be a part of all the people skills discussions everyday 24×7.
 Get your people skills community member badge here.